-- Author: Todd A Nickloes, DO, FACOS; Chief Editor: John Geibel, MD, DSc, MSc, MA more...
+- Author: Todd A Nickloes, DO, FACOS; Chief Editor: John Geibel, MD, DSc, MSc, AGAF more...

 Lipomas are the most common soft-tissue tumor.
 These slow-growing, benign fatty tumors form soft, lobulated masses enclosed by a thin, fibrous capsule.
 Although it has been hypothesized that lipomas may rarely undergo sarcomatous change, this event has never been convincingly documented.
 It is more probable that lipomas are at the benign end of the spectrum of tumors, which, at the malignant end, include liposarcomas (see Pathophysiology).

 Because more than half of lipomas encountered by clinicians are subcutaneous in location, most of this article will be devoted to that subgroup.
 Additional information about other locations (eg, intramuscular, retroperitoneal, gastrointestinal [GI]) will be included as appropriate.

 Lipomas are common benign mesenchymal tumors.
 They may develop in virtually all organs throughout the body.
 The anatomy depends on the tumor site.
 Subcutaneous lipomas are usually not fixed to the underlying fascia.
 The fibrous capsule must be removed to prevent recurrence.

 In the GI tract, lipomas present as submucosal fatty tumors.
 The most common locations include the esophagus, stomach, and small intestine.
 Symptoms occur from luminal obstruction or bleeding.